All Episodes

 I'm good.

-I I like Newt um because I'm old enough to remember that he was able to get a lot done.
+I like Newt because I'm old enough to remember that he was able to get a lot done.

-He was able to bring the party together.
+He was able to bring the parties together.

 I think that's true, but I guarantee you they don't know who Mike Pence or General Flynn is either, right?

-So when Newt Gingrich speaks, can you not walk don't you think he is uh an impressive intellect?
+All right, so when Newt Gingrich speaks, can you not walk, don't you think he is an impressive intellect?

-He is, and in fact, I was having this conversation with my husband, and he said, people aren't gonna get Newt, they don't understand.
+And in fact, I was having this conversation with my husband, and he said, people aren't going to get Newt.

 If you really look at people, you look at humanity, children crave discipline.